terra-money/classic-core/docs/concepts/validator/validator-faq.md

 * **Commission rate:** Commission applied on revenue by validators before it is distributed to their delegators
 * **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.

-Apart from these criteria that will be displayed in Terra Voyager, there will be a possibility for validators to signal a website address to complete their resume.
+Apart from these criteria that will be displayed in Terra Station, there will be a possibility for validators to signal a website address to complete their resume.
 Validators will need to build reputation one way or another to attract delegators.
 For example, it would be a good practice for validators to have their setup audited by third parties.
 Note though, that the Tendermint team will not approve or conduct any audit itself.

 ## Responsibilites